tdebatty/java-datasets/README.md

 ## Quickstart

 Usually, you simply have to:
-- Initialize the Dataset object, using the path to the folder or directory containing the data
+- Initialize the Dataset object, using the path to the file or directory containing the data
 - Iterate over the dataset items as long as you want...

 ```java